PennyLaneAI/qml/datasets_qchem.rst

 Data features
 -------------

-For each of the molecules mentioned above, the following characteristics can be extracted for each geometries:
+For each of the molecules mentioned above, the following characteristics can be extracted for each geometry:

 Molecular data
 ~~~~~~~~~~~~~~

-Information regarding the molecule, including its complete classical description and the Harteee Fock state.
+Information regarding the molecule, including its complete classical description and the Hartree Fock state.

 .. rst-class:: docstable
     :widths: auto